 Remove the base grille.
-Use a vacuum cleaner with a soft brush to clean the grille, the open areas behind the grille and the front surface area of the condenser. П Replace the base grille when finished.
+Use a vacuum cleaner with a soft brush to clean the grille, the open areas behind the grille and the front surface area of the condenser. the grine and the front surface area of the condenser. П Replace the base grille when finished.